the-turing-way/the-turing-way/book/website/community-handbook/working-groups/working-groups-formalisation.md

 Research Community Manager and project manager will coordinate with the group to help them access existing resources they might need and create a public repository to capture notes and documentation from their work.
 The WG's approval will be announced, and WG members will be supported in inviting more members to their work.

-**Action on the group to completed a WG charter**: All WGs need to adapt a 'way of working' document.
+**Action on the group to completed a WG charter**: All WGs need to provide 'way of working' in their charter document.
-We have provided a {ref}`working-groups-charter-template`, which should be filled through group meetings or asynchronously and shared openly on WG's GitHub repo openly, inviting review and feedback from the project delivery team and community.
+We have provided a {ref}`ch-working-groups-charter-template`, which should be filled through group meetings or asynchronously and shared openly on WG's GitHub repo openly, inviting review and feedback from the project delivery team and community.

 ### Establishing Expectations for WG Members' Responsibilities

 While the roles and responsibilities may shift or evolve during the lifetime of a WG, having initial discussions enables the group to work together effectively throughout the WG's duration.

-* **Discuss Expectations**: Do all founding members understand the roles and responsibilities listed above to support a WG?
+* **Discuss Expectations**: Do all founding members understand the roles and responsibilities (provided in the charter) to support a WG?
 * **Discuss Founding Membership Roles**: How will this group distribute responsibilities among the roles listed above?
 * **Discuss Working Styles**: Has the group collaborated previously?
 What working styles do people in this group prefer, and how does that affect the team's cadence, style, and communication?
     * Note: Team-building and/or facilitation can be discussed with and/or assisted by the core staff delivery team.